spacetelescope/gwcs/README.rst

 GWCS
 ====

-Generalized World Coordinate System (GWCS) is an `Astropy`_ affiliated package to provide tools for managing the world coordinate system of astromnomical data.
+Generalized World Coordinate System (GWCS) is an `Astropy`_ affiliated package providing tools for managing the World Coordinate System of astromnomical data.

 Installation